← back to the observatory

 murder on the rockport limited

-this arc sees the boys sent to reclaim one of the grand relics from a train. when they get there, though, they find themselves with another mystery on their hands-- a murder mystery! they have to solve it before the train reaches its destination, lest they be implicated for the crime.
+this arc sees the boys sent to reclaim one of the grand relics from a train. when they get there, though, they find themselves with a murder mystery on their hands! they have to solve it before the train reaches its destination, lest they be implicated for the crime.

 petals to the metal